Our best experiences in Alaska right here for you!

-During the tour we stopped at a bush camp for hot chocolate and marshmallows as we warmed our chilly fingers by the open fire.
-On our way back we stopped to see the totem poles on display in the town of Ketchikan and dodged out of the way of a float plane coming in for a landing.
-I have never had so much fun on water.
-Find our more information at Ketchikan Outdoors.
+During the tour, we stopped at a bush camp for hot chocolate and marshmallows as we warmed our chilly fingers by the open fire.
+On our way back we stopped to see the totem poles on display in the town of Ketchikan and dodged out of the way of a floatplane coming in for a landing.
+I have never had so much fun on the water.

 2. Heli, Hike and Rail in Skagway

 For a little taste of everything at once when visiting Alaska, we found the Heli Hike and Rail trip to be the perfect sampler.

 The tour starts off with a helicopter ride flying through the mountains and diving down towards the glaciers for a bird's eye view of the Juneau Ice Fields.

 We were then let off at a wilderness trail where we took a nature hike to learn about the flora and fauna of the Tongas National Forest.